-Due to tighter air pollution regulations, catalytic converters first began widespread use in 1975.
+Due to tighter air pollution regulations, catalytic converters first began widespread use in 1975 and became UK law that every new vehicle must be fitted with a CAT from 1993.

 What is a catalytic converter?